Spend your summer in Sioux Falls!

 Please note the following billing details, as they will affect your account during the summer:

 - Students will be billed for an entire Summer Housing Session, regardless of when they choose to leave during that session.
-The Housing Office will not pro-rate a Summer Housing Session rate if a student should need to leave a few days early, or should show up a few days into the session.
+The Residence Life Office will not pro-rate a Summer Housing Session rate if a student should need to leave a few days early, or should show up a few days into the session.

 Each summer, we hire Summer Coordinators to assist Residence Life with the oversight of our Summer Conferences and Summer Housing programs.
 Please visit Summer Coordinators for more information about the position and to apply.